 Additionally, I have dabbled in books: I co-authored Elite Timepieces in 2008 and wrote 12 Faces of Time, an artistic look at independent watchmaking, which was published by teNeues in February 2010.
 In the spring of 2015, Watchprint published Bridging Art and Mechanics: The Unabridged Story of the Corum Golden Bridge, a book about one of my favorite watches of all time.

-American by birth, I have made my permanent home in Germany since 1988 – now with a husband, two teenage children and a Persian cat in southern Germany, on the edge of the wondrously beautiful Black Forest.
+American by birth, I have made my permanent home in Germany since 1988 – now with a husband, two children, and a Persian cat in southern Germany, on the edge of the wondrously beautiful Black Forest.